False Claims Act Phoenix Whistleblower Lawyers are Here to Handle Your Qui Tam Lawsuit

-In Arizona and across the country, employees of large and small businesses witness the defrauding of the government in many ways.
+In Phoenix, Arizona and across the country, employees of large and small businesses witness the defrauding of the government in many ways.
 When an employee who believes in doing what is right aims to expose the misconduct or illegal activity going on, they may be deemed a whistleblower.

-If you know of a corporation, organization or individual that is defrauding the government out of money, contact a whistleblower lawyer at Phillips Law Group by calling or texting 1-800-706-3000.
+If you know of a corporation, organization or individual that is defrauding the government out of money, contact a Phoenix whistleblower lawyer at Phillips Law Group by calling or texting 1-800-706-3000.

 Alternatively, you can contact us online filling out the Free Case Review form at the top right hand corner of this page your information will remain completely confidential.

 The False Claims Act, also known as the Qui Tam Statute or the Whistleblower Act, allows private citizens to file a lawsuit on behalf of the United States over fraud committed against the federal government.